Skip to main content

 • Not regulating temporarily obstructed drains as wetlands.

-• Declaring the MDEGLE’s delegated authority is limited to application of the Clean Water Act, associated rules, or court decisions and any further regulation is the responsibility of the Michigan Legislature.
+• Declaring EGLE’s delegated authority to be limited to application of the Clean Water Act, associated rules, or court decisions and making any further regulation the responsibility of the Michigan Legislature.

-• Repealing Michigan’s wetland law within 160 days if the Environmental Protection Agency withdraws Michigan’s federally delegated authority for Section 404 of the Clean Water Act.
+• Repealing Michigan’s wetland law within 160 days if the Environmental Protection Agency withdraws Michigan’s federally delegated authority over Section 404 of the Clean Water Act.

 • Regulating a wetland if it meets the criteria in the U.S. Army Corps of Engineers’ 1987 Delineation Manual and Regional Supplements.